 Furthermore, the bill creates a private civil cause of action for parents or guardians of minors who have been exposed to obscene material or performances.
 This allows them to seek remedies such as declaratory judgments, injunctive relief, and damages, with a minimum award set at $10,000.
 It also prohibits the use of public institutions and funds for shows or performances that include obscene material, ensuring that public resources are not allocated to such activities.
-The bill outlines specific enforcement mechanisms and penalties for violations, reinforcing the state's commitment to protecting minors from exposure to obscenity.
+The bill includes specific enforcement mechanisms and penalties for violations, reinforcing the state's commitment to protecting minors from exposure to obscenity.

 Statutes affected: Introduced: 721.2, 728.1, 13.2